-COTAC Insight 2 The Need to be Aware’ of the Built Heritage: User Intentions Exploring the 14 ICOMOS Education and Training Guidelines a) -n) ISSN 2753-9083
+COTAC Insight 2 Introduction to the Need to be Aware of the Built Heritage ISSN 2753-9083

 With a focus on assisting The Need to be Aware of the Built Heritage, COTAC’s Insight 2 builds upon the six Units of Insight 1 through the ICOMOS Education and Training Guidelines being explored in furtherance of COTAC’s Educational Aims and Objectives.
 The target audience also covers a wide range of cohorts including students, crafts, trades and young professionals who wish to develop their Awareness of practical built heritage conservation issues, their associated challenges, working practices and underlying philosophy.
 Each of the 14 Explorations are offered as separate Image Sets in downloadable pdf format that also act as linking material which supports the five Units of the related Understanding Conservation Need to be skilled in approach.
 Each Insight 2 a) – n) Image Set has been prepared to be viewed in single page PDF format.